 This Strawberry Meringue is simply sugar tossed fresh strawberries on the bottom and with lovely meringue dollops on the top.
 It all goes into a low oven and where the meringue crisps up on the outside, with soft marshmallow-like inside, while the fruit on the bottom softens and cooks along with it.

-When you pull it out of the oven, you will find lovely crispy meringue and underneath, the berries that have slow roasted and released all their fabulous juices.
+When you pull it out of the oven, you will find lovely crispy meringue and underneath, the berries that have slow roasted and released all the fabulous strawberry juices.

 To serve, simply spoon it out with a slotted spoon and enjoy as is, spoon it over ice cream or serve it in a bowl and top with some lightly sweetened whipped cream.
 The combination of fruit with the meringue is simply perfect.

 Egg Whites: You'll want to separate the egg whites while they are cold, as they separate more easily cold.
 Then let them stand for about an hour, to come to room temperature.
 Room temperature egg whites will whip up to the highest volume.

 Superfine White Sugar: I didn't have superfine white sugar on hand, so I just ran regular white granulated sugar through the food processor for a minute or so, then measured.
 Store bought superfine white sugar (aka caster sugar) will save you that step.
 The finer grains of sugar dissolve more quickly and will produce a lovely meringue.
 If you can't process regular sugar, just go ahead and use the regular white sugar as is.

 Strawberries: You'll need about 2 lb. of strawberries.
 If it's local strawberry season, those would be wonderful to use here.
 Even grocery store strawberries will work here though, as they are baked, which brings out the best in less the fresh from the field strawberries.

 And yes, this lovely dish will work with any berries/fruit combination!